mtisza1/Cenote-Taker3/README.md

 ---a) adaptive ORF calling

----b) a large catalog of HMMs from virus gene families
+---b) a large catalog of HMMs from virus gene families for functional annotation

 ---c) Hierarchical taxonomy assignment based on hallmark genes